 Pinene and limonene are known for their energy and focus, while eucalyptol is often used for its anti-inflammatory and analgesic properties.
 So, eucalyptus oil would be a great aromatherapy choice if you’re feeling lethargic or if you’re in physical pain.
 Once you understand the distinct terpene uses, you can cater them to your immediate needs.

 If you’ve smoked marijuana, you’ve experienced first-hand the taste and aroma of terpenes, as well as their effects.
 However, you didn’t have complete control over them—what you have is what you get.
-These days, many cannabis enthusiasts love using terpene extracts to create the custom CBD or THC concentrate e-liquid of their dreams.
+These days, many cannabis enthusiasts love using terpene extracts to create the custom CBD or THC profiles.

 It works just like food and aromatherapy.
 Want to make your concentrates a little more relaxing?
 Add some myrcene or linalool terpenes.
 Want to feel more alert?
 Pinene or limonene should do the trick.
 Once you understand the many various terpene uses that are possible, you can really hone in on your personal best buzz.